 7. Mirador del Rio

 Lanzarote’s most famous viewpoint is Mirador del Rio.
 Located in the north of the island, on the Famara cliffs, this former military base was modified by César Manrique and camouflaged in the rock.
-It offers breathtaking views of the high, steep cliffs and the island of La Graciosa with its volcanoes.
+It offers breathtaking views of the high, sheer cliffs and the island of La Graciosa with its volcanoes.
+See our article.

 8. Cactus garden

-Here, a wide variety of cactus species are showcased in a garden overlooked by a windmill.
+Here, a wide variety of cactus species are staged in a garden overlooked by a windmill.

 If you don’t rent a car, you can visit it on a guided tour – see the different programs and book.